DNA-styx/DoD_ZombieMod/README.md

 Based on https://forums.alliedmods.net/showthread.php?t=219990

 Refreshed by https://claude.ai/ closely guided by DNA.styx.
-Any mistakes or sub-optimal solutons are my responsibility, no matter what tools I've chosen to employ.
-Happy to take feedback and guidence.
+Any mistakes or sub-optimal solutions are my responsibility, no matter what tools I've chosen to employ.
+Happy to receive feedback and guidance from those more knowledgable than myself.

-Long live Root_

 ![20F37A~1](https://github.com/user-attachments/assets/d0e67c71-e141-495f-a598-b028c3d08ae6)